A Complete List of Inexpensive Virtual Worship Tech Tools

 Getting the Right Hardware—It’s Cheaper Than You Think

 If you have a smartphone, you can easily create professional videos while spending less than $100.
-Here are just a few inexpensive tools that can help you turn your smartphone into a high-end piece of recording equipment.
+Here are just a few inexpensive worship tech tools that can help you turn your smartphone into a high-end piece of recording equipment.

 6. Smartphone Tripod Adaptor and Tripod – This equipment will allow you to connect your smartphone to a tripod to give a steady visual display.
 The tripod adaptor lets you easily mount your smartphone to the tripod.
 Many companies manufacture this equipment, and it is easy to find a kit at a low cost.